Ambulance delays outside hospitals are harming 160,000 patients, leaked report warns

 The report said the problem was an issue for all parts of the health service, saying: “This report is not a finger-pointing exercise, and no one sector or provider holds the blame in an ever-fluctuating environment.
 This is, however, a clarion call for NHS England… to work with providers so that handover delays do not occur and do not result in harm and poor patient experience.”

-The report said problems were occurring “on a daily basis” adding for “some hospitals, every day is a ‘bad day’”.
+The report said problems were occurring “on a daily basis”, adding for “some hospitals, every day is a ‘bad day’”.

-The AACE warned even low level harm such as patients being forced to go to the toilet in the ambulance or being denied food and drink was unacceptable and could still impact on their eventual recovery.
+The AACE warned that even low-level harm such as patients being forced to go to the toilet in the ambulance or being denied food and drink was unacceptable and could still impact on their eventual recovery.

 Examples of severe harm identified by the experts included: